MasterNama17083/My-NTSCQT-VHS-Preset-Templates/README.md

-# My-NTSCQT-VHS-Preset-Templates
+# Master Nama's NTSCQT VHS Preset Templates
-You want to get the VHS Preset Templates for editors.
+If you want to use VHS Preset Template, Please make sure to credit me or else.